 - 3-6.
 GENERAL.
-AQP regulatory guidance provides an alternative practical means to certificate pilots, flight engineers, flight attendants, and aircraft dispatchers.
-AQP regulatory guidance also provides for the development of alternative training and evaluation for flight attendants and operations personnel. - 3-7.
+AQP regulatory guidance provides an alternative practical means to certificate pilots, FEs, flight attendants (F/A), and aircraft dispatchers.
+AQP regulatory guidance also provides for the development of alternative training and evaluation for F/As and operations personnel. - 3-7.
 AQP TRAINING AND EVALUATION FOR CERTIFICATION.
-An applicant for AQP certification must be eligible in accordance with the applicable requirements of parts 61, 63, or 65, except that an operator may develop an alternative training and evaluation strategy, as specified in the qualification standards and approved by the FAA.
+An applicant for AQP certification must be eligible in accordance with the applicable requirements of part 61, 63, or 65, except that an operator may develop an alternative training and evaluation strategy, as specified in the qualification standards and approved by the FAA.
 AQP training and evaluation strategies are used in place of the prescribed practical test requirements of parts 61, 63, and 65.
-The AQP training and evaluation proposed by the operator must be an equivalent or better measure of airman competence and operational proficiency than that provided by the practical tests prescribed in parts 61, 63, or 65. - 3-8.
+The AQP training and evaluation proposed by the operator must be an equivalent or better measure of airman competence and operational proficiency than that provided by the practical tests prescribed in part 61, 63, or 65. - 3-8.
 COMPLETION OF THE QUALIFICATION CURRICULUM.
 An applicant for FAA airman certification under an AQP must successfully complete the appropriate qualification curriculum and apply for certification on FAA Form 8710-1, Airman Certificate and/or Rating Application. - a.
 Application.
 There is a signature requirement for airman certification under AQP on the back of the application form.
 It is the block entitled "Evaluators Record for Airline Transport Certificate/Rating Only."
 Signature in the AQP block constitutes verification, by a competent authority, that all of the requirements under the specific provisions of a certificate holder's AQP qualification program have been satisfactorily accomplished.
-In this instance, the competent authority is an aircrew program designee (APD), air transport pilot examiner (ATPE), training center evaluator (TCE) authorized by the FAA, or a qualified FAA inspector. - b.
+In this instance, the competent authority is an APD, Airline Transport Pilot Examiner (ATPE), Training Center Evaluator (TCE) authorized by the FAA, or a qualified FAA inspector. - b.
 Demonstration of Individual Skills.
-Applicants for certification and/or qualification, including dispatchers and flight attendants, must show competence in required technical proficiency objectives and CRM/DRM in actual or simulated operational scenarios that assess both types of skills together.
+Applicants for certification and/or qualification, including dispatchers and F/As, must show competence in required technical proficiency objectives and CRM/DRM in actual or simulated operational scenarios that assess both types of skills together.